nicohi/cybersecurity2018-project1/REPORT.md

 ## Issue: SQL Injection (OWASP A1)
 Steps to reproduce:
-1. Run webapplication and open it in a web browser (localhost:8080 is the default address)
+1. Run the web application and open it in a web browser (localhost:8080 is the default address)
 2. Click "View signups"
 3. Enter "test" into the "Name" field
 4. Enter " '); DROP TABLE Message; ' " into the "Message" field